 Having these problems is actually just a sign you are at that gateway.
 On the other side is a deeper sense of solidity in yourself and in the relationship.
 But you have to face the monsters and move through the gate.

-These are strategies and tools which do work.
-I encourage you to take the challenge and dedicate yourself to working through these fears and old baggage.
 Ultimately, this is something you will have to do at some point in your life in order to succeed in relationship.
 Why not now?